-But with time, a lot of questions arised: What is happening when my boundaries seem to disappear?
-Am I really becoming a larger energy body or it is just my subjective experience?
+But with time, a lot of questions arised: What is happening when the boundaries seem to disappear?
+Am I really becoming a larger energy body or it is just the subjective experience?
 What is the trick with these perceptions?
 What is really happening inside me when I have this inner sensation of “spaciousness”?
 There are so many techniques that talk about “expanding” our energy body, but do we really expand the energy?
 What energies?
 Because subjectively it feels as if we really expand something of us.
 And what about “explosions” of energy?
 Or “dissolving into infinity”.
 What infinity?
 Am I really becoming infinite?
 How large is the infinite, perceptually?
-How large is my expansion, really?
+How large is the expansion, really?
 Lots of questions on this topic.

 In the last years, I tried to answer these questions, and I looked into the processes that regulate the expansion experience.
 I needed a model that would explain these subjective experiences in a rational way.
 But I was unable to get any satisfactory answers, until I started to explore with LSD and DMT, and to build a bridge between the knowledge of physics, cosmology and inner experiences of energy expansion.